DS3Lab/LambdaML/README.md

 ## Contact

-If you have any question or suggestion, feel free to contact jiawei.jiang@inf.ethz.ch.
+If you have any question or suggestion, feel free to contact jiawei.jiang@inf.ethz.ch and ce.zhang@inf.ethz.ch.

 ## Reference